ELjayMedia/ticketiv/SUPABASE_SETUP.md

 This guide covers integrating Supabase for authentication and data persistence.

-## Current State (Demo)
+## Current State

-The app currently uses localStorage for demo purposes.
-This is perfect for testing the UI without backend infrastructure.

-## Transitioning to Supabase
+The application ships with Supabase integration for authentication, event data, ticketing, and scanning workflows.

 ### Step 1: Create Supabase Project